patleeman/patricklee.nyc/blog/20230127_im_your_manager_now_what.md

 - Do you want to vent about something?
 Go ahead, it's a safe space and between us.
 - Tell me how you're feeling.
 Is everything going well outside work?
 Have you been distracted lately?
 Is there anything I can do to help (time off, too much work on your plate, etc.)?
 - Need advice?
 I can do my best to help guide you through whatever it is you're going through.
+- Are you happy in your role?
+If there is something you feel is missing, let me know so we can work on it.

-For direct reports that are also managers:
+For my direct reports that are also managers:

 - How is your team doing?
 Are you encountering any issues with your direct reports?
 - What is your team working on?
-- Do you have any situations where I could provide guidance?
+- Do you have any situations with your reports where I could provide guidance?

 **You don't need to wait until our 1:1 though.
 Feel free to schedule time with me or ping me on slack at any time.**